SendeusLol/MAC_ADDRESS_ESP32/README.md

 # Change MAC Address Using ESP-IDF

-This repository contains a simple example using ESP-IDF to change the MAC address on an ESP32 device.
+This repository contains a simple example using ESP-IDF to change the MAC address and UUIDS service sender on an ESP32 device.
 This can be useful for various Bluetooth applications.

 ---